simgrid/simgrid/docs/source/Installing_SimGrid.rst

 Python-specific instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Recompiling the python bindings from the source should be as easy as:
+Recompiling the Python bindings from the source should be as easy as:

 .. code-block:: shell